-ITEM 16B.
-CODE OF ETHICS
+ITEM 16B CODE OF ETHICS

-Our board of directors has adopted a code of ethics that applies to our directors, officers, employees and agents, including certain provisions that specifically apply to our chief executive officer, chief financial officer, chief operating officer, chief technology officer, vice presidents and any other persons who perform similar functions for us.
+Our board of directors has adopted a code of ethics that applies to our directors, officers, employees and agents, including certain provisions that specifically apply to our chief executive officer, chief financial officer, chief operation officer, chief technology officer, vice presidents and any other persons who perform similar functions for us.
 We have posted our code of business conduct on our website www.canadiansolar.com.
 We hereby undertake to provide to any person without charge, a copy of our code of business conduct and ethics within ten working days after we receive such person's written request.

-ITEM 16C.
-PRINCIPAL ACCOUNTANT FEES AND SERVICES
+ITEM 16C PRINCIPAL ACCOUNTANT FEES AND SERVICES

-The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Deloitte Touche Tohmatsu CPA Ltd., our principal external auditors, for the periods indicated.
+The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Deloitte Touche Tohmatsu Certified Public Accountants LLP, our principal external auditors, for the periods indicated.
 We did not pay any other fees to our auditors during the periods indicated below.

-For the Years Ended December 31,
+For the Yo For the Years Ended December 31,

-2009 2010 2011
+2010 2011 2012

-Audit fees (1) 1,420,000 2,384,000 1,516,000
+Audit fees (1) 2,384,000 1,516,000 1,483,000

-All other fees (2) 47,484 69,344 95,640
+All other fees (2) 69,344 95,640 65,450

-- (1) "Audit fees" means the aggregate fees billed for professional services rendered by our principal auditors for the audit of our annual financial statements and assurance and related services.
-In 2009, 2010 and 2011, these were mainly for the review and audit of financial statements. - (2) "All other fees" represents aggregate fees billed for professional services rendered by our principal auditors for consultations and related services.
+- "Audit fees" means the aggregate fees billed for professional services rendered by our principal auditors for the annual audit of our consolidated financial statements, assurance and related services.
+In 2010, 2011 and 2012, these were mainly for the review and audit of our consolidated financial statements. - "All other fees" represents aggregate fees billed for professional services rendered by our principal auditors for the statutory audit of our subsidiary's financial statements, consultations and related services.

-The policy of our audit committee is to pre-approve all audit and non-audit services provided by Deloitte Touche Tohmatsu CPA Ltd., including audit services, audit-related services, tax services and other services as described above, other than those for de minimis services which are approved by the Audit Committee prior to the completion of the audit.
+The policy of our audit committee is to pre-approve all audit and non-audit services provided by Deloitte Touche Tohmatsu Certified Public Accountants LLP, including audit services, audit-related services, tax services and other services as described above, other than those for de minimis services which are approved by the Audit Committee prior to the completion of the audit.
 We have a written policy on the engagement of an external auditor.